quixio/quix-streams/docs/connectors/sinks/custom-sinks.md

 If the batches become large enough, it can also put additional load on the destination and decrease the overall throughput.

-To adjust how much data is batched and written in one go, users may provide a `commit_every` parameter to the `Application`.
+To adjust the number of messages that are batched and written in one go, you may provide a `commit_every` parameter to the `Application`.
 It will limit the amount of data processed and sinked during a single checkpoint.
 Note that it only limits the amount of incoming messages, and not the number of records being written to sinks.